zamarrowski/AngularPlate/README.md

  * Name of view (Required)
 ### 2.1 Example
 ```
-prompt: Enter a name for your controller:  WineController
+AngularPlate!: Enter a name for your controller:  WineController

-prompt: Write properties for your controller separated by # (name:type:value) : name:string#price:number
+AngularPlate!: Write properties for your controller separated by # (name:type:value) : name:string#price:number

-prompt: Write dependencies for your controller separated by , ($scope already added): AnotherService
+AngularPlate!: Write dependencies for your controller separated by , ($scope already added): AnotherService

-prompt: Name for view: :  WineView
+AngularPlate!: Name for view: :  WineView
 ```
 This generate a .js and .html:
 ```